tizcoppoli/ms2-memory-game/README.md

 ### Project Goals

 The site's primary goal is to entertain the visitors and inspire them visiting multiple locations around the globe by playing a challenging memory game.
+It could be insered in a travel agency website to drive more traffic as well.
 The site has three target audience:

 - First time visitors (casual players).
 - Returning visitors (people who already know the game).
 - Frequent visitors (people who like the game and want to test their memory).

+### Game Rules

+ - There are six levels in total
+ - Each level starts with a sequence of world landmarks to memorize
+ - The difficult is progressive, level one start with just one picture, level two with two pictures ecc...
+ - The user has a few seconds to memorize the sequence
+ - The user needs to match all the elements in order to procede with the next level
+ - If the user make a mistake the game is over
+ - The score is calculated from 0% (game over at level one) to 100% (all answers are correct in level six)

 ### User stories